elibiz443/frontview/README.md

 And then execute:

   $ bundle install

 Or install it yourself as:

   $ gem install frontview

 ## Usage

 Add the gem to your gemfile and then run bundle install.
-Respective files and folders will be added to your application.
-Configure and modify the files and folders in accordance with your preference.

-It's better if you then run the scaffold.
-Lets assume our model is 'example' which has a 'title' and a 'body'
+Run scaffold.
+Lets assume our model is 'home' which has a 'title' and a 'body'(Optional)

-    $ rails g scaffold example title:string body:text
+  $ rails g scaffold home title:string body:text

 Delete scaffold.scss, from (assets/stylesheets/scaffold.scss)
+(Optional) - Delete the Sass files i.e homes.scss

 Generate the necessary files and folders by:

   $ rails g frontview:install

-N/B: You will be prompted to give the name of your model, In this case we will write 'home' and press enter.
+N/B: You will be prompted to give the name of your model, In this case you'll write 'home' and press enter.
 All the files will then be in place.

 Create & Migrate DB

   $ rails db:create && rails db:migrate

 Finally run the rails server and you are good to go:

   $ rails s

 Access your web in: localhost:3000

 Optional:
 1. Remove the line '*= require_tree .' from 'assets/stylesheets/application.css'
-2. Remove the line 'require("turbolinks").start()' from 'javascript/packs/application.js'
+2. Remove or comment the line 'require("turbolinks").start()' from 'javascript/packs/application.js'
-3. Comment out (gem 'turbolinks', '~> 5') in the gemfile

 Reasons for the above optional procedures: